-On February 6, 2023, we formed a new entity, MRC Aurora, LLC (the "MRC Aurora") for the purpose of owning, developing, renovating, leasing, managing, renting, and potentially selling certain real property and building and improvements located at 5000 Wiseman Way, Fairfield, California (the "Aurora Project").
+On February 6, 2023, we formed a new entity, MRC Aurora, LLC ("MRC Aurora") for the purpose of owning, developing, renovating, leasing, managing, renting, and potentially selling certain real property and building and improvements located at 5000 Wiseman Way, Fairfield, California (the "Aurora Project").
 The Parent Company is the manager and the Operating Partnership is the sole common member of MRC Aurora.
-The Operating Partnership contributed the entitled land located at 5000 Wiseman Way, Fairfield, California in exchange for the common membership interest.
-MRC Aurora plans to raise \$10 million in preferred capital and also obtain a construction loan to fund the development of the Aurora Project.
-MRC Aurora commenced selling its preferred units in February 2024 with the goal of raising \$10 million in preferred capital and closed on a construction loan of \$17.15 million on February 21, 2024 to fund the development of the Aurora Project.
-Since the Operating Partnership has the 100% voting rights and we, as the manager, have the managing and operating rights of MRC Aurora, we have consolidated the financial statements of MRC Aurora.
+The Operating Partnership contributed the entitled land located at 5000 Wiseman Way, Fairfield, California to MRC Aurora in exchange for the common membership interest in MRC Aurora.
+MRC Aurora commenced selling its preferred units in February 2024 with the goal of raising \$10 million in preferred capital and closed on a construction loan of \$17.15 million on February 21, 2024, to fund the development of the Aurora Project.
+Since the Operating Partnership has 100% of the voting rights and we, as the manager, have the managing and operating rights of MRC Aurora, we have consolidated the financial statements of MRC Aurora.
+As of March 31, 2025, the Operating Partnership has contributed \$4.35 million (including the value of the land) in exchange for common units and \$5.19 million in exchange for preferred units from outside investors.